ctfs/write-ups-2015/asis-quals-ctf-2015/forensic/broken-heart/README.md

 myheart_7cb6daec0c45b566b9584f98642a7123: pcap-ng capture file - version 1.0
 ```

-Looking at the type of network protocols, we see a bunch of mostly TCP, DNS and HTTP Requests:
+Looking at the type of network protocols used in the transmission, we see a bunch of mostly TCP, DNS and HTTP Requests:

 ```bash
 $ tshark -r myheart_7cb6daec0c45b566b9584f98642a7123  | awk '{print $7}' | sort | uniq -c | sort -n